-106. In 2017, then-FDA Commissioner Scott Gottlieb announced a "new comprehensive plan for tobacco and nicotine regulation" that would serve as a multi-year roadmap to better protect children and significantly reduce tobacco-related disease and death.
-See FDA Announces Comprehensive Regulatory Plan to Shift Trajectory of Tobacco-Related Disease Death (July 27, 2017).
-Noting that over 480,000 deaths each year were caused by tobacco use, and that the direct healthcare and lost productivity costs totaled nearly \$300 billion each year, the Commissioner noted that the agency would focus its efforts on starting a public dialogue about lowering nicotine levels in combustible cigarettes to non-addictive levels.
-See id.
+- 114. In 2017, then-FDA Commissioner Scott Gottlieb announced a "new comprehensive plan for tobacco and nicotine regulation" that would serve as a multi-year roadmap to better protect children and significantly reduce tobacco-related disease and death.
+See FDA Announces Comprehensive Regulatory Plan to Shift Trajectory of Tobacco-Related Disease Death (July 27, 2017).44 Noting that over 480,000 deaths each year were caused by tobacco use, and that the direct healthcare and lost productivity costs totaled nearly \$300 billion each year, the Commissioner noted that the agency would focus its efforts on starting a public dialogue about lowering nicotine levels in combustible cigarettes to non-addictive levels.
+See id. - 115.
+Menthol, however, was relegated to further study and public comment.
+As part of that same announcement, FDA noted that it intended to issue yet another advance notice of proposed rulemaking to "seek public comment on the role that flavors (including menthol) in tobacco products play in attracting youth[.]"
+Id.